omahs/jelly-verse-contracts/README.md

 ### Additional notes

 Read more about Jelly Governance model in [docs](/docs/Governance.md).
-Here you will also find more informations about `Governor` and `GovernorVotes` smart contracts which are OpenZeppelin forks with minor changes.
+Here you will also find more information about `Governor` and `GovernorVotes` smart contracts which are OpenZeppelin forks with minor changes.

 ### Dependencies